 It sounds insane, but you can encourage your cactus to produce pups by either sticking a hot nail in the top or drilling out the core of your plant with a drill! 😮

-This is what nurseries do, but I don’t recommend it.
-It will hasten the demise of the parent plant and I can’t guarantee your success.
+This is called apical core drilling and is one way nurseries propagate golden barrel, but I don’t recommend it.
+It will hasten the demise of the original plant, and there’s no guarantee of your success.

 Plant Lover Facts